 Visit the strengthening exercises section for a whole range of exercises that are suitable and guidance on how to progress them.

-So how long does it take for heel bursitis to heal?
-The best way to make a full recovery from retrocalcaneal bursitis is to take it slowly, get the pain and inflammation under control.
+So how long does it take for retrocalcaneal bursitis to heal?
+The best way to make a full recovery from heell bursitis is to take it slowly, get the pain and inflammation under control.
 Then you can gradually start doing stretching and strengthening exercises, building them up appropriately.

 Return to sports should not be rushed, but reintroduced slowly, gradually progressing activity levels.
 If you do this, you should make a full recovery within around three months.